Aesha Ash: Career

 2020, making her the school's first African-American female full-time faculty member.
 Her tenure started in September 2020.
 Rochester Museum & Science Center celebrated her appointment by declaring her one of its "women who changed the world 'change makers'", along with a dedicated exhibit in her honor.
 Soon after her appointment, she appeared on the Kelly Clarkson Show where she shared her story, spoke about the challenges she faced as a Black woman in ballet, and invited a young aspiring dancer to visit the New York and to tour the School of American Ballet after the pandemic was lifted.
 In January 2021, she was invited by Disney's Dreamers Academy to speak about her journey and share her message “to never let anyone define who you are.”

 In December 2021, it was announced that Ash will become the School of American Ballet's associate chair of faculty, a newly created position, in summer 2022, while Darla Hoover will be the chair of faculty.

 Film

 In 2001, Ash appeared in Richard Blanshard's documentary Living a Ballet Dream.
 Additional appearances include New York City Ballet Work Out II, Sesame Street, and Barbie in the Nutcracker.
-She also served as Zoe Saldana's dance double during more complex sequences in the 2000 film Center Stage.
+She also served as Zoe Saldaña's dance double during more complex sequences in the 2000 film Center Stage.